 Do these and continue to do them for the remaining Ramadan.

-Note: The above is an excerpt from ‘Guiding Children’s Behaviour: From An Islamic Perspective’ where empathy is one of the strategies from among 13.
-To read more about empathy and the other strategies, download this free book now from the blog.
+Note: The above is an excerpt from my parenting book ‘Guiding Children’s Behaviour: From An Islamic Perspective’ where empathy is one of the strategies from among 13.
+To read more about empathy and the other strategies, click here.